 When the external field is decreased to zero, the intensity of magnetization is not zero.
 It is represented by the curve ‘AC’.

-The intensity of magnetization (OC) in absence of an external field is called retentivity of material or residual magnetism.
+The intensity of magnetization (OC) in the absence of an external field is called retentivity of material or residual magnetism.

-When the external field is increased along the opposite direction, the material gets demagnetized at a certain value of the external field, the required external field (OD) in opposite direction to demagnetize the material is called backward coercive force.
+When the external field is increased along the opposite direction, the material gets demagnetized at a certain value of the external field, the required external field (OD) in the opposite direction to demagnetize the material is called backward coercive force.